tomgeorge/license-scan-pipeline/README.md

-The manifests create 3 pipelines:
+The manifests create the following:

++ A nexus server deployment

 `${NAMESPACE}/license-scan-demo-pipeline`